DOI-ONRR/doi-extractives-data/research/15_cheeseycheetah/research_results.md

 # Findings and next steps

-## For some internal DOI users, we discovered user needs that the NRRD site will ultimately not be able to serve, given its current scope and constraints.
+## For some internal DOI users, we discovered user needs that the NRRD site will not be able to serve, given its current scope and constraints.

-Employees in other bureaus (i.e. BSEE) often need lease-level or form-level data to manipulate in order to answer specific questions.
+Employees in other bureaus (i.e. BSEE) often need lease-level or highly detailed data to manipulate in order to answer specific questions.
 They may also need detailed data in order to slice the data by different geographies, such as basin, region, or tribal area.

 While these users would _prefer_ to access or receive exactly the data they need, they’re already used to and capable of manually aggregating & disaggregating raw data themselves.

-Based on ONRR’s current policies and practices around potentially proprietary and tribal data, we’re unlikely to be able to offer the detailed, parsable data they seek on the public NRRD site itself.

 ### What this means for us:
+Based on ONRR’s current policies and practices around potentially proprietary or tribal data, we’re unlikely to be able to offer the detailed, parsable data they seek on the public NRRD site itself.

 While we can’t offer exactly the data these users seek on the NRRD site itself, **we should explore how we can make it easier for these users to identify a clear path for requesting the data they need from ONRR ([#2533](https://github.com/18F/doi-extractives-data/issues/2533)).**

-## We heard from several folks that they didn’t know where to turn for the data they need.
+## We heard from several people that they didn’t know where to turn for the data they need.

 In general, many folks don’t know what data is available where, and often turn to their own personal contacts within ONRR to get the info they need.